The last few years provided some significant shifts in digital marketing that impacted every marketer and site.

 BERT improved Google’s ability to map intent to content or shifted from “strings to things.”

-Now speed and user experience are the key area of focus with the Core Web Vitals update and will continue to be in 2022.
+Last year speed and user experience are the key area of focus with the Core Web Vitals update and will continue to be in 2022.

 What should be on your roadmap?